-Easy Bruschetta Recipe – Balsamic Tomato
+Easy Bruschetta Recipe With Balsamic Vinegar

 Bruschetta is a fresh, deliciously tasty, extremely flavourful and brilliantly simple Italian appetizer that can be prepared in just 15 minutes with just a few common ingredients.
 It is the perfect and most convenient snack to produce and is ideal as an appetizer, entrée and for entertaining.
 Think of a lazy summer night on the garden patio, with friends, family and loved ones, enjoying bruschetta and bubbly and of course a good conversation…whoa that sounds so cheesy doesn’t it!

 Nothing can beat this simple appetizer for its tastes and textures; that crisp bite of the toasted bread, with the flavoursome tomato, blended with silky olive oil, the aromatic herbs, a little zing from the onion and the acidity of the balsamic vinegar.

 Actually pronounced brusketta in Italy, the rest of the English-speaking world usually pronounces the ‘sk’ using the ‘sh’ sound.
 This appetizer has its origins in Central Italy in the 1400’s and in modern times has become a staple in all Italian restaurant menus.
 It is obvious that bruschetta was once a poor man’s food.
 Typically the yummiest of foods that we eat today were originally food for the poor.
 I guess they had so few ingredients and had to make the most out of what they had.
 Did you know that even oysters were originally poor man’s food, so was caviar, and also brown or wholegrain bread?
 Okay maybe I shouldn’t have mentioned the bread.
 Isn’t that interesting though, as now oysters and caviar have relocated to the other end of the social spectrum and unrefined bread is preferred as a more modern and healthier choice.
 Just a little foodie history lesson.
 Anyways, now to get back on topic!